ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/thought_bubble.svg"-->

+This next part might be hard but we're gonna try it.
-So, can anyone think of some examples for why this could've happened?
+Can anyone shout out some examples for why this problem could've happened?

+> Yeah, it's a bit hard to hear you but I'll make some guesses

 - The author was careless
-- Or the reviewers weren't sharp enough
+- The reviewers weren't sharp enough
-- Or the config is too complex
+- The config is too complex
-- Or it wasn't written well enough to avoid this using DRY
+- It wasn't written using DRY

 > 09:35 (0:25)

 ------
 <!-- .slide: data-background-image="images/human_error.svg"-->

-But those are all human errors.
+But to me, those are all human errors.
-And as you might have heard earlier, I don't like human errors that could be avoided by a systematic change, which would allow us to blame a system instead of people.
+And as you might have heard earlier, I don't like human errors, especially ones that could be avoided by a systematic change, which would allow us to blame a system instead of people.

 ------
 <!-- .slide: data-background-image="images/code.svg"-->